AdobeDocs/experience-manager-cloud-service.ko-KR/help/assets/share-assets.md

 <!--
 ## Share assets as a link {#sharelink}

 To generate the URL for assets you want to share with users, use the Link Sharing dialog.
 Users with administrator privileges or with read permissions at `/var/dam/share` location are able to view the links shared with them.
-Sharing assets through a link is a convenient way of making resources available to external parties without them having to first log in to AEM Assets.
+Sharing assets through a link is a convenient way of making resources available to external parties without them having to first log in to Experience Manager Assets.

 >[!NOTE]
 >